openfaas/workshop/lab3.md

 To use a custom binary or Dockerfile create a new function using the `dockerfile` language:

 ```
-$ faas new --lang dockerfile sorter
+$ faas-cli new --lang dockerfile sorter
 ```

 You'll see a folder created named `sorter` and `sorter.yml`.